 Supported Interfaces

-The GridFTP protocol is used extensively in production infrastructures around the world alongside protocols such as http/https that have been developed outside of this community.
+The OFG GridFTP protocol is used extensively in production infrastructures around the world alongside protocols such as http/https that have been developed outside of this community.
 This protocol provides the functionality to read/write and list data files stored on remote locations.

 File Transfer Scheduling Capability